Moremar/IT_tutorials/Node.js/README.md

     rootValue: graphqlResolvers,
     graphiql: true,
     customFormatErrorFn(err) {
-        // if the error is thrown by our code, express provide it in the "originalError" field
+        // if the error is thrown by our code, Express provides it in the "originalError" field
         // it would not exist if there was a syntax error in the GraphQL query for example if (!err.originalError) {
             return err;